-In both fiction and nonfiction, I perform two to three, thorough line-by-line reads to achieve flow and consistent style; address inconsistencies (such as in timeline, staging, character/place descriptions, and point of view in both novels and nonfiction story illustrations); make spelling, punctuation, and grammar corrections; and suggest alternative word choices and other changes to ensure clarity.
+In both fiction and nonfiction, I perform several-pass, line-by-line reads to achieve flow and consistent style; address inconsistencies (such as in timeline, staging, character/place descriptions, and point of view in both novels and nonfiction story illustrations); make spelling, punctuation, and grammar corrections; and suggest alternative word choices and other changes to ensure clarity.
 I also provide a book-specific style guide and, with novels, timeline/continuity documentation.
 As of October 1, 2020, my rate for this level of editing is $40.00/hour, depending on the project, or a negotiated flat fee.
-(You might want to read this article I wrote about the mind of a line editor.)

 Developmental Edit (also called a Substantive, Macro, or Content Edit)

-I deliver a detailed editorial letter assessing overall structure and organization, providing suggestions for improvement and confirming what's on target, and any helpful comments or queries in the manuscript file.
+I deliver a detailed editorial letter assessing overall structure and organization, providing suggestions for improvement and confirming what's on target and any helpful comments or queries in the manuscript file.
 As of October 1, 2020, my rate for this level of editing is $46.50/hour, depending on the project, or a negotiated flat fee.
 If you want suggested changes then crafted for you, the current rate is $60.00/hour.
 This rate may be adjusted if locating source material is involved.

 Writing or Whole Manuscript Revision

 Please note: I do not work with curriculum, children's books, or any work that is highly academic or technical or has a massive number of footnotes.

 The scope, process, and cost for each project are mutually agreed upon by the client and Bloom in Words before work begins.
 Scope and cost evaluation are based on the complexity, form, and type of sample original copy, and, in some cases, sample editing of that copy.
 Process is based on the comfort level of both the client and Bloom in Words Editorial Services.